JessMBrown/Journey_Genie_Group_Project/README.md

 🔗 Clickable link to help decide the perfect hotel for you

+🏄‍ Get suggested attractions and activities in the area

 🩷 Save your favourites

-🌞 Receive average temperature information for your time of stay

-🏄‍ Get suggested attractions and activities in the area

-📜 Receive the full plan at the end!
+📜 Receive a summary and the full plan by email at the end!

 ---
 ## Getting Started